 Conventional wisdom says that shorter wait times and speedy responses boost customer satisfaction.
 But before you jump the gun, it’s good to know that the two don’t necessarily result in happy customers.

-As per Comm100’s 2019 Live Chat Benchmark Report, organizations that score 90% or higher CSAT had an average wait time of 1 minute and 32 seconds, while organizations that scored lower than 90% had a wait time of 30 seconds.
+Studies have shown that organizations with a CSAT score 90% or higher CSAT had an average wait time of 1 minute and 32 seconds, while organizations that scored lower than 90% had a wait time of 30 seconds.

-And just like wait times, their analysis found that organizations with a 90% or higher CSAT score had an average chat duration of 12 minutes and 26 seconds, 13% longer than organizations with lower scores.
+And just like wait times, the same analysis found that organizations with a 90% or higher CSAT score had an average chat duration of 12 minutes and 26 seconds, 13% longer than organizations with lower scores.

 Didn’t expect it, right?
 Apparently, customers love receiving individualized attention, even if it means they have to wait longer.
 They also like the fact that they’re being treated as humans and not ticket numbers.